jonnor/projects/music/braindump.md

 Katatonia - Evidence, Omerta.
 Lyrics, first-person narrative, personal,concrete thing somewhere otherwordly

 Threshold - The Ravages Of Time.
-Lyrics, how the world revolves in circles. then there was a city then a pile of rocks and a town again Sieges Even - Mounting Castles in the Blood Red Sky.
+Lyrics, how the world revolves in circles.
+"then there was a city then a pile of rocks and a town again" Sieges Even - Mounting Castles in the Blood Red Sky.
 Samples of Martin Luther King "I have a dream".
 Sieges Even - Paramount.
 JFK samples, announcing the space program

+Ayreon - Isis and Osiris.
+Distinct characters, one vocalist per each.
+Prototypical (fantasy) figures, presenting different viewpoints on same situation.

 Gothic rock